Skip to content

 Ideation

-Rapid Ideation process
+Rapid Ideation Process

 Mind mapping allowed us to step back from assumptions and explore adjacent opportunities.
 It highlighted that discovery and evaluation were tightly connected.
-Users weren’t just struggling to find creators, but also to feel confident supporting them.
+Users weren’t just struggling to find creators, but also struggled to feel confident supporting them.
 This guided us in broadening and refining our solution direction.

 Ideation_mindmap